rhaleblian/pirix/README.md

 On Debian distributions, you'll need a few packages first:

-    apt install imagemagick urxvt
+    make debian

+as superuser.

-Fedora distributions may name these differently.
+Fedora distributions will need a similar installation.

 Files will be installed to